 - 1. Exit the program that uses the sound device (for example, Windows Media Player). - 2.
 Go to Control Panel, and ensure that you view Control Panel by Category. - 3.
 Click Hardware and Sound → Sound → Playback. - 4.
-If you are using a Headset profile, select Bluetooth Hands-free Audio and click the Set Default button.
-If you are using an AV profile, select Stereo Audio and click the Set Default button. - 5.
+If you are using a Headset profile, select Bluetooth Hands-free Audio and click Set Default.
+If you are using an AV profile, select Stereo Audio and click Set Default. - 5.
 Click OK to close the Sound window.